Zara Aleena murder: Sexual predator admits kicking law graduate to death

 She was discovered by passers-by in Ilford in the early hours of 26 June.

-CCTV footage recovered by police had shown McSweeney following a number of women that evening.
+CCTV footage recovered by police showed McSweeney following a number of women that evening.

+At the time of the killing he was on licence, having been released weeks earlier from prison.
+He had been serving a sentence for criminal damage, racially aggravated harassment and unauthorised possession of a knife in prison.

+Prosecution barrister Oliver Glasgow KC described the assault as a "stranger attack on a lone female late at night making her way home", adding that Ms Aleena "stood no chance of survival".

 Follow BBC London on Facebook, Twitter and Instagram.
 Send your story ideas to hellobbclondon@bbc.co.uk